mrz1836/codepipeline-to-github/README.md

 ### How can I help ?
 All kinds of contributions are welcome :raised_hands:!
 The most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon:.
-You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/mrz1836) :clap: or by making a [donation](https://mrz1818.com/?tab=tips&af=codepipeline-to-github) to ensure this journey continues indefinitely! :rocket:
+You can also support this project by [becoming a sponsor on GitHub](https://github.com/sponsors/mrz1836) :clap: or by making a [**bitcoin donation**](https://mrz1818.com/?tab=tips&af=codepipeline-to-github) to ensure this journey continues indefinitely! :rocket:

 ### Credits
 This application would not be possible without the work provided in these repositories: